Harlow: The New Town

-Harlow was one of several towns to be built around a pre existing village; it was designated a new town on 25 March 1947.
-It was one of several new towns built under the New Towns Act of 1946, passed after World War II to ease overcrowding in London and the surrounding areas due to the devastation caused by the bombing during the Blitz.
-Other post-war new towns included Basildon, Stevenage and Hemel Hempstead.
-The master plan for Harlow was drawn up in 1947 by Sir Frederick Gibberd.
+Following the Second World War, the government adopted a policy of building new towns as part of the post-war reconstruction.
+The new towns were intended to ease overcrowding in London and other bomb-damaged towns and cities.
+Their modern housing estates and separate industrial areas were also designed to allow for subsequent population growth and to give industries which relocated to the new towns room to grow.
+The New Towns Act 1946 set the legislative framework for building the new towns.
+Harlow was formally designated as a new town on 25 March 1947.
+It was the fourth such new town to be designated, after Stevenage, Crawley, and Hemel Hempstead.

+The masterplan for Harlow was drawn up in 1947 by Frederick Gibberd, who was later knighted in recognition of his work at Harlow and elsewhere.
 The town was planned from the outset and was designed to respect the existing landscape.
 Sylvia Crowe, the landscape architect, worked on Harlow New Town between 1948 and 1958.
-A number of landscape wedges - which later became known as Green Wedges - were designed to cut through the town and separate the neighbourhoods of the town.
-The development incorporated the market town of Harlow, now a neighbourhood known as Old Harlow, and the villages of Great Parndon, Latton, Tye Green, Potter Street, Churchgate Street, Little Parndon, and Netteswell.
-Each of the town's neighbourhoods is self-supporting with its own shopping precincts, community facilities and pubs.
+A number of green landscape wedges were designed to cut through the town and separate the neighbourhoods of the town.
+The old town became known as Old Harlow.
+Other settlements across the designated area for the new town included Great Parndon, Latton, Tye Green, Potter Street, Little Parndon, and Netteswell.
+Each of the town's neighbourhoods was designed to have its own shopping precincts, community facilities and pubs.
 Gibberd invited many of the country's leading post-war architects to design buildings in the town, including Philip Powell and Hidalgo Moya, Leonard Manasseh, Michael Neylan, E C P Monson, William Crabtree, Maxwell Fry, Jane Drew, Graham Dawbarn, H. T. Cadbury-Brown and Gerard Goalen.
 Goalen designed his first church in the town, Our Lady of Fatima, which is a Grade II* listed building.